- This event has passed.

 - Sharing of experiences

 - Frank and free discussions of issues confronting the industry

 - Evaluation of recent developments

 What happens at the Round Table?

-An Advisory Board has been organized to assist in the creation of an agenda and to facilitate the topics and presentations that will compose the 2017 Localization Project Managers Round Table.
+An Advisory Board will be organized to assist in the creation of an agenda and to facilitate the topics and presentations that will compose the 2019 Localization Project Manager’s Round Table.
 Willem Stoeller (PMP and Round Table Leader) will chair the Advisory Board.
-Photos and bios of the Advisory Board members are included further down this page.
+Photos and bios of the Advisory Board members will be included further down this page.

 To ensure that topics for the Round Table are as relevant as possible to those participating, we are keeping an open session on the last day of the event.
 The topics for this open session will be determined by the attendees, who will be able to contribute their proposed topics throughout the event.